rpcpool/solana-accountsdb-sqs/README.md

 You can check CLI-tool for this: `cargo run --bin config -- --help`.

 Plugin will load config from Redis on startup, `config` key in current example, `slots`/`accounts`/`transactions` in json file will be overwritten.
-Config format in Redis is same as in `json` file except that `admin` section should not exists.
+Config format in Redis is same as in `json` file.

 Each time when config need to be reloaded these data should be published to the channel (`admin` in current example): `{"id":0,"method":"global"}`.
 As response you will get: `{"node":"my-unique-node-name","id":0,"result":"ok"}`.